mrpranti/ML-II/README.md

 The goal is to create a convolutional neural networks that detect the presence of mask.
 Models:
 * VGG16 from Keras
-* Moified CNN taking inspiration from VGG16 Structure
+* Modified CNN taking inspiration from VGG16 Structure